Software-Improvement-Group/sigridci/docs/inbound-api-mendix.md

-## Triggers for Mendix customers
+# Sigrid API for Mendix customers

-This document describes 2 use cases where Mendix customers can trigger Sigrid in the AQM/QSM context.
+This document describes 2 use cases when customers can trigger Sigrid for their specific Mendix context.

+## Control the onboarding
-Trigger an QSM Onboarding workflow is about adding a new Mendix system to an existing Sigrid.
+Onboarding a new Mendix system is normaly done via [addon.mendix.com](addon.mendix.com).
+In some cases customers would like to take onboarding in their own hands.
+Examples can be automation or bulk onboarding.
+In those cases customers can trigger an QSM Onboarding workflow that will add a new Mendix system to an existing Sigrid.
 By default the mainline of the Mendix system will be scanned once a day.
-The scan will provide both maintanability and OSH and security findings.
+The scan will provide both maintanability, OSH and security findings for QSM customers.
+AQM customers will only see maintainability results.
+The onboarding will generate a status email to the user specified in the payload.

+## On demand scanning
 Trigger a QSM run workflow for an already onboarded system.
 This is useful when a customer would like to trigger a new run for certain day.
-The 'on demand' run will overwrite the previous scan for maintainability, OSH and security.
+The trigger can be a step in an automated pipeline or just a developer that is interested in updated results for the mainline.
+There will be no email, the 'on demand' scan will overwrite the previous scan results in sigrid-says.com

 ### 1. Trigger an QSM Onboarding workflow